 Because detoxing from drugs can be incredibly dangerous, medical supervision tends to be required.
 If you’re planning a home detox, it’s best that you arrange a professional assessment.
-While some people benefit from a home detox, you may be interested in contacting Hotel California Bellevue who are a drug detox center specializing in alcohol detox treatment and drug detox programs.
+While some people benefit from a home detox, you may be interested in contacting Hotel California Bellevue which are a drug detox center specializing in alcohol detox treatment and drug detox programs.
 The team can provide a comfortable, home-like environment, helping your loved one get the best care and treatment possible.

 Know about Physical Withdrawal Symptoms

 There are various physical and psychological symptoms that you should expect while your loved one goes through detox.
-As the symptoms will vary depending on the drug, it’s important that you’re well prepared to deal with any symptoms that are unique to your loved one’s drug of choice.
+As the symptoms will vary depending on the drug, it’s important that you’re well-prepared to deal with any symptoms that are unique to your loved one’s drug of choice.
 If they are going through an alcohol detox, symptoms may include headaches, shaking hands, rapid heartbeat, nausea, and nervousness.

 Look Out for Dangerous Symptoms

-While there are various symptoms which are common and expected, it’s important that you’re on hand to identify any dangerous symptoms.
+While there are various symptoms that are common and expected, it’s important that you’re on hand to identify any dangerous symptoms.
 For example, if your loved one begins having a fit, or they become unconscious, it’s vital that you seek medical help straight away.
 Every minute is precious in these cases, so make sure to dial 911 as quickly as possible.